-The University has begun rolling out MFA as an additional security measure to further protect the information we keep from cyber threats and unauthorised access.
+The University has begun rolling out Multi-Factor Authentication (MFA) as an additional security measure to further protect the information we keep from cyber threats and unauthorised access.
 The University has an obligation to keep your data and privacy safe and secure.
 This now includes using MFA to help protect us from criminals trying to log-in as you, and gain access to both your, and other peoples’ information.

 Enrolling for MFA involves completing some details, and downloading an App for your mobile phone.
 Most people choose the App, as this can be set to pop up a message when you try to log in, which can be verified in various ways including using the finger print recognition that is embedded in smartphones, or alternatively their text, or email capabilities.

-To set up MFA, please visit the following page:
+To set up MFA, please visit one of the following pages: